 You can literally invite as many collaborators as you want to each of your calendars and your collaborators won't have to subscribe to Loomly to access your calendar(s).
 Note however, that each new unique user you invite to at least one of your calendars is included in your plan and counts towards your plan's limit.

 When you are inside a calendar, click on the "Notify collaborator" icon, on the far right end of your tool bar.
 You will be redirected to a form, where you can select a collaborator and address him or her a message.
 Your collaborator will receive an email, including a link to the calendar your notified him or her about.
 Note however that this feature is only enabled inside calendars that include at least two collaborators (yourself included).

-Yes, you can assign a post to your entire team by selecting "Everybody" in the assignment dropdown menu, either from your List View or from the Post View.
+Yes, you can assign a post to one or multiple collaborators.
+You are also able to assign it to your entire team by selecting "everybody" in the assignment dropdown menu, either from your list view or from the post view.

 Yes you can!
 When you change the status of a post, if the post is assigned to "Everybody", it will immediately send them a notification.
 This feature is not yet available for Instagram reminders.

 The Owner of a calendar can create, edit, preview, schedule and comment upon all the content from the calendar.
 He can also manage the settings of the calendar, and the roles of all other users of the calendar.